mikehuntemann/9x16/03-reframing-the-frame/02-doing-9x16.md

 > What if there were no documents anymore, just fragments?
 How would research work when behaving more like email for quick incoming chunks?
 Rearranging, evolving.

 This was also the time, somewhere around mid of October, that I would take my content from the temporary Wordpress blog and converting every entry to a Markdown file and putting it into single, self-reliant files locally on my computer and synced it to a Github repository.
 There was no need for a database and a backend anymore.
 I used Tower to push my new commits to keep the history of each file over time.
-For writing I used "Atom", an open source, extendable code editor developed by Github.
+For writing I used [Atom](https://atom.io/), an open source, extendable code editor developed by Github.
 This way I could see the rendered Markdown file with a default styling and see all the changes made between the different commits.
 I stopped shortly after but came back to it for the document you are reading right now.